-Once you click on the Create button, a new window called Mappings will be opened.
+Once you click on the Create button, a new window called Mappings will open.
 Here you have to select the mapping you want to associate with this session.
-From the below screenshot you can observe that we are selecting the mapping that we created earlier (in Step 3).
+For example, from the screenshot below, you can observe that we are selecting the mapping we created earlier (in Step 3).

 Double click on the Session Task to configure it.
-Although we have to configure some common properties, we are explaining only Sources, and targets properties.
+Although we have to configure some common properties, we explain only Sources and target properties.
 We strictly recommend visiting the Session article to understand the remaining properties.

-Within the Connections, select the Arrow button beside the relational type to open the Relational Connection Browser as shown below.
-Here, Our Employee table is coming from the Source, we are using the Connection variable that we created in our previous step i.e., $Source
+Within the Connections, select the Arrow button beside the relational type to open the Relational Connection Browser, as shown below.
+Here, Our Employee table is coming from the Source.
+We are using the Connection variable we created in our previous step, i.e., $Source.

-Within the Connections, select the Arrow button beside the relational type to open the Relational Connection Browser as shown below.
-Here, Our Department table is also coming from the Source so we are using the Connection variable that we created in our previous step i.e., $Source
+Within the Connections, select the Arrow button beside the relational type to open the Relational Connection Browser, as shown below.
+Here, Our Department table comes from the Source, so we are using the Connection variable we created in our previous step, i.e., $Source.

 From the below screenshot, you can observe that we assigned the $target variable to Connection Value.
 In addition, we changed the Target Load Type option from Bulk to Normal mode and checkmark the Truncate target table option to truncate the existing data from the destination table.

-From the below screenshot you can observe that the Informatica Joiner Transformation workflow is a valid one.
-Now, let us start the Workflow by navigating to the Workflows menu and selecting the Start Workflow option.
+From the screenshot below, you can observe that the Informatica Joiner Transformation workflow is valid.
+Let’s start the Workflow by navigating to the Workflows menu and selecting the Start Workflow option.

-Once you select the Start Workflow option, the PowerCenter Workflow monitor will be opened to monitor the workflow.
-From the below screenshot you can observe that our Informatica Joiner Transformation workflow is executed without any errors.
+Once you select the Start Workflow option, the PowerCenter Workflow monitor will open to monitor the workflow.
+For example, from the below screenshot, you can observe that our Informatica Joiner Transformation workflow executes without any errors.

 Let us open the SQL Server Management Studio to check whether we successfully performed the Normal Join using the Joiner Transformation in Informatica.